-All our employees who are required to work on our construction sites covered by the CDM Regulations must hold a relevant CSCS card for their particular trade, or profession.
-Where work is carried out on a construction site covered by the CDM Regulations then all workers, visitors, contractors will be provided with induction training on site specific health and safety factors applicable to that site.
-This training will be carried out before, they are allowed to start work.
+All our employees who are required to work on our construction sites covered by the CDM Regulations must hold a relevant CSCS card for their particular trade or profession.
+Where CSCS cards are not applicable, due to job role, then the employee must hold a current CITB (Construction Industry Training Board) Health and Safety Awareness certificate.
+Where work is carried out on a construction site covered by the CDM 2015 then all workers, visitors, contractors will be provided with induction training on site specific health and safety factors applicable to that site.
+This training will be carried out before they are allowed to start work.